 In September 2000, on behalf of Genetically Engineered Food Alert (a food safety organization), a laboratory called Genetic ID in Fairfield, Iowa, tested store-bought Taco Bell taco shells produced by Kraft Foods.
 The shells were found to contain StarLink corn DNA.
 Additional testing uncovered StarLink DNA or Cry9c protein in a wide variety of corn products.
 Industry infrastructure had not been established to keep specific corn varieties separate.
-While following standard practices, corn growers, shippers, and processors had mixed StarLink and food-grade corn; as much as 50% of the 2000 [how did 50% become contaminated if StarLink was only 0.5% of the corn crop that year?] corn harvest may have been affected.
+While following standard practices, corn growers, shippers, and processors had mixed StarLink and foodgrade corn; as much as 50% of the 2000 corn harvest may have been affected.
+How 50% of the corn crop became contaminated if StarLink was only 0.5% of the acrage that year is unclear.
 Hundreds of products containing Cry9c were recalled, and Aventis recalled corn harvests containing StarLink.